rocktimsaikia/cambd/CONTRIBUTING.md

 We are happy to accept contributions from anyone, whether you are a first-time contributor or a seasoned veteran.
 This guide is designed to help you get started contributing to the project.

+> [!NOTE]
+> We are not accepting PRs for granular changes like typos in README file or updating any text content.
+PRs have to be fixing some sort of issues or adding a new feature.

 ### Local Development

 ```bash